 SECTION 2.4.1 Approved training programs must address a full continuum of positive behavioral intervention strategies as well as prevention and de-escalation techniques and restraint.

-SECTION 2.4.2 Schools and programs shall maintain written or electronic documentation on training provided and the list of participants in each training.
+SECTION 2.4.2.
+Schools and programs shall maintain written or electronic documentation on training provided and the list of participants in each training.
 Copies of such documentation will be made available to the Georgia Department of Education or any member of the public upon request.

 SECTION 2.5.
 If a staff member who has not completed an approved training program has to physically restrain a student to prevent injury to a student or others in an emergency situation when staff members trained in physical restraint are not available, he or she should ask other students, if present, to request assistance immediately.